comp6062/whm_rpi/README.md

 # Raspberry Pi 5 Web Hosting Server Setup (AArch64/ARM64)

+## Overview
-This guide details how to set up your Raspberry Pi 5 as a web hosting server, complete with a web UI control panel and name server assignment.
+This guide provides a step-by-step process to set up your Raspberry Pi 5 as a web hosting server with HestiaCP, complete with a web UI control panel, name server assignment, and domain management.

 ## Prerequisites
 - Raspberry Pi 5